asleepinglion/ng6-cli/readme.md

 ##What's Next?

 Please take a look at the [Development Changelog](changelog.md) to see what we've been working on and the changes we've made.
-Here are a few things we are planning for future versions.
+Here are a few things we are planning or thinking about for future.

+- Improved Documentation
 - Class & Method JSDocs
+- Linting Tools & Tests
 - Build Optimizations
-- Linting Tools & Tests
-- Improved Documentation
 - Installed Commands & Templates
 - Publishing & Consuming Modules
-- SystemJS Templates
-- TypeScript Templates
+- SystemJS & TypeScript Templates
 - Sketch File Conversion
 - Application Designer